kalyangoud288/M2_EmbSys/Project/5_Report/Readme.md

 4.The Arduino IDE supplies a software library from the Wiring project, which provides many common input and output procedures.

 5.User-written code only requires two basic functions, for starting the sketch and the main program loop, that are compiled and linked with a program stub main() into an executable cyclic executive program with the GNU tool chain, also included with the IDE distribution.

+__Conclusion__:

+Automation of the various components around us has been widely increased to reduce human intervention and save time.
+The water tank overflows as the height ofwater in the tank cannot be randomly guessed.
+This leads to extra energy consumption, which is a high concern in the present.
+People also need to wait and stop doing their other activities until the tank is full.
+Hence, here is an idea which senses and indicates the water level so that the pump can be switched off on appropriate time and save water, electricity and time as well.
+Therefore “Automatic Water Level Indicator and Controller Using Arduino” project can definitely be useful on a large scale basis due to minimum requirement of man power and also the installation process being easier making more compatible for everyone to use.